Google Gemini Explained: Overview of Gemini AI Models

 Gemini can now create programming code simply by analyzing an image of a finished application.
 For example, websites can be recreated using a screenshot of the current page.
 Although this capability was also available in GPT-4 and its predecessor Bard, Gemini 2.5 and the latest updates have significantly improved the accuracy and quality of the results.
 While a screenshot cannot capture the full complexity of a website or program, it serves as a good starting point for further programming.

 The combination of images and text has also been improved.
-Users can input two images, and Gemini generates a new image with a matching description.
-In an example from Google, two different colored balls of wool are used to create a wool octopus, complete with instructions on how to make it.
+Users can provide two images as input, and Gemini generates a new image with a matching description.
+An example from Google shows how two different-colored balls of wool can be used to create a wool octopus, complete with instructions on how to make it.

 Google Gemini image creation function shown as an example

-Its use in education is particularly impressive.
-Gemini can not only check physics homework, but also explain what mistakes were made and how they can be corrected.
-This ability to think and argue at multiple levels clearly demonstrates the progress made in AI.
+Its Use in education Is particularly impressive.
+Gemini can't only check tasks, but also explain what mistakes were made and how they can be corrected.
+This ability to think and argue at multiple levels clearly demonstrates the progressiveness of AI.

-The Deep Research feature now runs on the experimental 2.0 Flash Thinking model, which enables the analysis of large amounts of data and the creation of multi-page reports in a short amount of time.
+The deep research function now runs in several versions via “thinking” mode, which enables the analysis of large amounts of data and the creation of multi-page reports in a short time.
 Since April 2025, users have been able to generate short videos via text input using Veo 2, which can be downloaded and shared.
 For users of the Google AI Ultra subscription, the advanced Veo 3 model is available, offering even more realistic videos and better sound integration.

-Mixture-of-Experts (MoE) The MoE architecture refers to a neural network with several specialized “experts.”
+Definition: Mixture-of-Experts Architecture MoE architecture refers to a neural network with several specialized “experts.”
 These are selected dynamically and individually by the model depending on the task.
 This allows for efficient processing of requests, as no single network handles all tasks on its own.
-This form of architecture is used in language models, multimodal AI, and especially tasks with high variability.
-Source: IBM (2024)
+This form of architecture is used in language models, multimodal AI, and especially for tasks with high variability.

 Gemini 3.0 Ultra: Expected innovations